Assistant OPERATIONS Manager – Community Mental Health (Volunteer)

 • A professional reference upon successful completion

-• Hands-on experience in mental health programme design and delivery
+• Hands-on experience in service delivery, outreach, and programme logistics

 • Opportunities to network with professionals